sddevelopment-be/saboteurs/manuscript/OUTRO.md

 **These are not for the faint of heart, but when executed with precision, they can leave a lasting impact.**

 To ensure maximum effectiveness, these techniques should be deployed with a keen sense of timing and an understanding of the target's vulnerabilities.
 As always, maintain plausible deniability and avoid any actions that could lead to immediate detection or backlash.

 > __"When you can’t break the system, make it break itself."__
 >
+> -- Operative Sherlock Purpushkov, *Internal Memo, 2023*

 To get you started, here are some general guidelines and organizational attack vectors: